 Avoid That Email

-“Responding to customers and colleagues promptly is an important facet of providing professional customer service,” says Pratik Dholakiya, co-founder of E2M.
+“Responding to customers and colleagues promptly is an important facet of providing professional customer service,” says Pratik Dholakiya, founder of The 20 Media.
 “But I’m a strong believer that for owners and executives, immediate email or text responses are disruptive to daily productivity.
 Check your emails first thing in the morning to organize your day and priorities, and spot-check it throughout the day, but allow for thirty-minute breaks to focus on clearing your inbox or delegating action items to other team members.

 Don’t let your email (or text messages) squander your time, and sabotage your productivity for the day.”

 “I typically will block off large amounts of time on my calendar so no one within my company can have a meeting with me if a certain task needs my attention,” says Andrew Gazdecki, CEO of Bizness Apps.
 “For example, if we’re working on a new feature or product, I block out 3-4 hours in a given day so I can stay 100 percent focused on this project or whatever other task it is.
 A simple tool like Google Calendar can be a life saver in terms of time management!”

 Break Yourself in Half

 “I find my tasks fall into two categories: multi-tasking and writing,” says David Leonhardt, President of THGM Writers.
 “When I am writing, I need to be focused, to “plod along”.
 When I am multi-tasking, I need to be mentally alert and agile.

 By afternoon, my mind is not as agile as in the morning or in the evening.
 I find that those times are good for writing, as my brain won’t multi-task as well.
 As best I can, I try to block afternoons for writing or for big projects that I need to do uninterrupted.
 That works pretty well for me.”